 Procedure to Initiate Office of Research (OR) Review:

-- Current Conflict of Interest (COI) annual filings for all Investigator(s) and Key Personnel identified by the University of Pittsburgh and sponsor policies and procedures
+- Current Conflict of Interest (COI) annual filings must be completed for all Investigator(s) and Key Personnel identified by the University of Pittsburgh and sponsor policies and procedures.

-- Upon receipt, the Office of Research will create a file for the CRA in our InfoEd tracking system.
-The Office of Research will contact the PI and the administrative contact listed on the CRA submission form if any of the essential documentation is missing or incomplete.
+- Upon receipt, the Office of Research will create a MyRA SRA record for negotiation tracking and a MyFunding Award to process the award upon completed negotiation of the CRA.
+The Office of Research will contact the PI and the administrative contact listed in the MyFunding Proposal if any of the essential documentation is missing or incomplete.
 When all of the essential documentation has been received, the CRA will be given to the assigned contracts officer for review and negotiation.

 *Subject to sponsor's requirements and/or OR procedure changes.
 Bolded items represent the essential documents necessary for OR to initiate review.
 Items not in bold are helpful at submission stage, but are not required for submission.
 These approvals will be required at activation stage, if not available at submission stage.